Cranebrook suburb profile

 Cranebrook property market performance

-Cranebrook's property market has shown positive growth over the past 12 months, with house values increasing by 6.7%.
-The current median house price stands at $960,000.
-However, the unit market remains inactive, with no change in median unit value and minimal sales activity.
+Cranebrook's property market has experienced significant growth over the past 12 months, particularly in the housing sector.
+House values have surged by 15.2%, with the median house price reaching $1.1 million.
+In contrast, the unit market has remained stagnant, with no change in median unit value and minimal sales activity, reflecting limited demand or availability.

 5 year median price trend for houses and units